CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (5) Other individuals at the discretion of either the parents or the district.

-(d) The school district shall establish and implement procedures designed to ensure that the parents of the gifted student are offered the opportunity to be present at each GIEP team meeting.
-These procedures shall include any one or a combination of the following: documented phone calls, letters and certified letters with return receipts.
+(c) The school district shall establish and implement procedures designed to ensure that the parents of the gifted student are offered the opportunity to be present at each GIEP team meeting.
+These procedures must include any one or a combination of the following: documented phone calls, letters and certified letters with return receipts.
 Agencies shall maintain documentation of their efforts to encourage parents to attend.
 By including them in the invitation, the following shall be considered reasonable efforts to ensure parent participation in the GIEP meeting:

 (1) The purpose, time and location of the meeting.